Flue Gas Treatment Systems

 • Packed Bed Scrubbers

-In spray tower and packed bed scrubbers flue Gas is quenched with NaOH solution in this tower with the counter-current flow.
-Wet scrubber units has quite higher efficiencies on acidic pollutant removal than the dry scrubbers.
+In spray tower and packed bed scrubbers flue gas is quenched with NaOH solution in this tower with the counter-current flow.

-Venturi Scrubber Main Futures:
+Venturi Scrubber Main Features:

 • Able to remove particles with high efficiency